Senegal are not favourites to win the Afcon title - Moussa Konate | Goal.com

 Senegal are not favourites to win the Afcon title - Moussa Konate

-Moussa Konate has insisted that Senegal are not favourites to win the 2019 Africa Cup of Nations, which starts on June 21.
+Moussa Konate has played down expectations that Senegal are favourites to win the 2019 Africa Cup of Nations (Afcon) which starts on June 21.

-The impressive performances earned the top spot as the best football nation in Africa and 23rd in the world on the last released Fifa ranking.
+The impressive performances earned them top spot as the best football nation in Africa and 23rd in the world on the last Fifa ranking release.

 The Terenga Lions have never clinched the African title, with their best performance being the 2002 edition where they finished as runners-up after losing on penalties to Cameroon.